About two weeks had passed since the demon lord decided to keep me.

 And, I thought that demons had to keep their true names a secret, since it would be quite a disaster if priests were to do something with it, but…

 This blockhead of a demon lord seemed a bit cute, and I ended up chuckling.

 “Hauu, ahh, your smile… I’m being purified… ugh!”

 “Hm?
 Well then, I’ll take you up on your offer and call you by your name, Azel.”

-I told him that I’d call him by his name, and when I did, he covered his mouth with his hand and turned his face away.
+I told him that I would call him by his name, and when I did, he covered his mouth with his hand, and turned his face away.
 Then, he trembled again.

 “…Should I stop?”

 “Wai- no, this is just a seizure, just an attack of a chronic disease, just wait a minute…!”

 He seemed to have a seizure.
 I guess the demon lord also gets sick… Somehow, that made me feel strangely sad.